Our Services

 Helpful Resources

-Leg pain can stem from different causes: RLS manifests as an irresistible urge to move your legs with creeping or tugging sensations that worsen at rest or at night and ease with movement, whereas neuropathy produces persistent numbness, tingling, or burning that often begins in the feet and may spread over time.
+Leg pain can signal very different conditions.
+Restless Legs Syndrome (RLS) causes an irresistible urge to move the legs, often with creeping or tugging sensations that worsen at rest or at night and improve with movement.
+Neuropathy, by contrast, produces persistent numbness, tingling, or burning that typically starts in the feet and may spread over time.

 Leg pain and discomfort can have many causes.
 Two common but distinct conditions are Restless Leg Syndrome vs Neuropathy.
 Knowing which one you have matters because treatment and outlook differ.
 Below, we break down their features, causes, diagnosis, and management in clear, straightforward terms.